syncfusion-content/wpf-docs/wpf/Notify-Icon/Layout-Related-Features.md

 The [BalloonTipHiding](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.NotifyIcon.html#Syncfusion_Windows_Tools_Controls_NotifyIcon_BalloonTipHiding) event occurs before hiding the balloon tip and action can be handled in the respective event handler.

-The `CancelEventArgs` object contains the following property.
+The `CancelEventArgs` object contains the following property:

-* Cancel - Canceling the hiding action of the balloon tip.
+* Cancel : Canceling the hiding action of the balloon tip.

 {% tabs %}